 Dear Mosquitoes of Ilhabela, your days are numbered.
 My ankles have been destroyed, but my soul is smiling because everything else was perfect.

 We hopped in a jeep to ride across the rough terrain to the other side of the island so we could take a dip in Praia Castelhanos and hold our heads under waterfalls.
 Click on Travel blog for more information about travel.
 I ate whole fish and drank caipirinhas until I was almost too ashamed to remove my shirt.
 I played in the rain and loved every second of it.

 Then I ate more.
 And more.

-Ilhabela’s waters were blue, the greens were vivid as fu**, and the seafood was fresh.
+Ilhabela’s waters were blue, the greens were vivid as fu**, and the seafood was fresh, just like that restaurant we just visited.
 The bananas tasted like they were raised by both parents and grew up with dope siblings, and the beautiful people loved our presence.
 Making it a stop on the Brazilian road trip was a no-brainer.